Georges Dumézil: Expanding the trifunctional hypothesis

 In the years immediately after World War II, Dumézil recruited Claude Lévi-Strauss and Mircea Eliade to EPHE, and both became close friends whom he strongly influenced.
 These three men are widely considered the most influential mythographers of all time.
 Notable works published by Dumézil in the late 1940s include Tarpeia (1947), Loki (1948), L'Héritage Indo-Européen à Rome (1949) and Le Troisième souverain (1949).
 The latter work examined the role of Aryaman and his Indo-European counterparts, such the Norse god Heimdallr, in wider Indo-European mythology.
-Through several influential works of his friend Wikander, Dumézil came to doubt the universalist theories of Durkheim and Lévi-Strauss, and thus contended that the trinfuctional structure of Indo-European society was a distinct characteristic of the Indo-Europeans.
+Through several influential works of his friend Wikander, Dumézil came to doubt the universalist theories of Durkheim and Lévi-Strauss, and thus contended that the trifunctional structure of Indo-European society was a distinct characteristic of the Indo-Europeans.
 Dumézil had studied the languages and mythology of several indigenous peoples of the Americas, and contended that trifunctionalism was not prevalent among those peoples.

 Dumézil was elected to the Collège de France in 1949, where he until 1968 was Chair of Indo-European Civilization.
 This position was specifically created for him.
 In the 1950s and 1960s, Dumézil's theories gained increasing acceptance among scholars.
 The spread of Dumézil's theories was greatly aided by support he received from friends such as Émile Benveniste, Stig Wikander, Otto Höfler and Jan de Vries.
 Notable Iranologists who adopted Dumézil's theories include Benveniste, Wikander, Geo Widengren, Jacques Duchesne-Guillemin and Marijan Mole.
 Dumézil was however also criticized by certain Indologists, Iranologists and Romanists.
 Indologist Paul Thieme notably argued that the gods of the Mitanni were distinctly Indo-Aryan rather than Indo-Iranian, and that Dumézil's reconstruction of Indo-Iranian religion was thus mistaken.
 Dumézil responded vigorously to such criticism, while also continuously refining his theories.
 Most notably, Dumézil modified his theories on the trifunctional Indo-European social structure, which he now regarded more as an ideology than an established system.

 In 1955, Dumézil spent several months as a visiting professor at the University of Lima, during which he dedicated much time to the study of the language and mythology of the Quechua people.
 During the 1950s, Dumézil conducted much research on what he hypothesised to be a war between the various functions in Indo-European mythology, which he suggested culminated in the incorporation of the third function into the first and second function.
 Dumézil's ideas on this topic were published in Aspects de la fonction guerrière chez les Indo-Européens (1956).
 Other notable works published by Dumézil in the 1950s include Hadingus (1953), and several works on Roman, Celtic and Germanic religion.
 His L'Idéologie tripartie des Indo-Européens, published in 1958, has been described as the best introductory work on Dumézil's core ideas.